-Healthy lifestyle associated with low risk of sudden cardiac death in womenJuly 5th, 2011 in Health /
+Healthy lifestyle associated with low risk of sudden cardiac death in womenJuly 5, 2011 in Medicine & Health / Health

 Adhering to a healthy lifestyle, including not smoking, exercising regularly, having a low body weight and eating a healthy diet, appears to lower the risk of sudden cardiac death in women, according to a study in the July 6 issue of JAMA.

 "Sudden cardiac death (SCD) [defined as death occurring within one hour after symptom onset without evidence of circulatory collapse] accounts for more than half of all cardiac deaths, with an incidence of approximately 250,000 to 310,000 cases annually in the United States," the authors write as background information in the study.
 The authors also note that no prior studies have examined the combination of multiple lifestyle factors and risk of SCD.

 Using data collected as part of the Nurses' Health Study, Stephanie E. Chiuve, Sc.D., of Brigham and Women's Hospital and Harvard Medical School, Boston, and colleagues examined the association between a healthy lifestyle and risk of SCD.
 A total of 81,722 women who participated in the Nurses' Health Study from June 1984 to June 2010 were included in the study, and lifestyle factors were assessed via questionnaires every two to four years.
 A low-risk lifestyle was defined as not smoking, having a body mass index (BMI) of less than 25, exercise duration of 30 minutes/day or longer, and consuming a diet closely related to a Mediterranean-style diet (emphasizes high intake of vegetables, fruits, nuts, legumes, whole grains and fish, with moderate alcohol intake).